carpedm20/movietag/README.md

 MovieTag
 -------------

-Find a movie with any tag you want!
+Find a movie to watch with any tags you want!

+Tags are automatically generated with morpheme analysis of big data.

+Percentage of positive and negative reviews will be given through deep learning.

 Documentation
 -------------